KILTprotocol/spec-ext-didsign-api/readme.md

 ## Errors

-The promise returned by a call to `signWithDid` or `signExtrinsicWithDid` MUST be rejected with an instance of `Error` if an error happens during the flow.
+The promise returned by a call to `getSignedDidCreationExtinsic`, `signWithDid` or `signExtrinsicWithDid` MUST be rejected with an instance of `Error` if an error happens during the flow.
 In case the user explicitly rejects the signing of the plaintext, the name and the message properties of the error SHOULD include `Rejected`.
 In case the extension was closed otherwise, the name and the message properties of the error SHOULD include `Closed`.